Skrimpton/tkinter-multisearch/README.md

 # tkinter-multisearch
-Very simple tool using tkinter, the webbrowser module and a json file to create search-urls for websites and open them in new tabs.
+Very simple tool to create search-urls for bookmarked goups of websites, and open them in new tabs.

+### Dependencies
+* tkinter
+* webbrowser module
+* a json file
+* an icon file, i'm just realizing.
+Any .png or .ico will do.

 Replace icon.ico or icon.png with your own if you're paranoid.